Adaptation to Climate Change through Transboundary Flood Risk Management in the Western Balkans

-Countries: Southeastern Europe (Albania, Montenegro, Kosovo, Macedonia)
+Countries: Southeastern Europe (Albania, Kosovo, Montenegro, North Macedonia)

-Overall term: 2012 to 2018
+Overall term: 2012 to 2021

-The Drin River Basin is home to 1.6 million people in the Western Balkans.
+The Drin River Basin in the Western Balkans is home to 1.6 million people.
 Their lives depend on this system, which provides the resources they need for electricity generation, irrigation, fishing and recreational activities.
 Increasing floods and droughts in the Mediterranean region, and especially in the Western Balkans, will pose ever greater risks to the economy, flora, fauna and human health.

-The project acts in three key areas:
+The project currently acts in three key areas: